Tedbury: Bond farm attack

-Tedbury also took part an attack on a settler's farm owned by Thomas Bond at Georges River on 26 September 1809.
+Tedbury also took part in an attack on a settler's farm owned by Thomas Bond at Georges River on 26 September 1809.
 According to a contemporary report:

 A number of natives assembled about the farm... and behaved in a very outrageous manner.
 They manifested an inclination to plunder, but were prevented by the determination that was shewn to resist them.
 They threw several spears, one of which grazed the ear of Mr. F. Meredith, who assisted in the defence of the place, which it was at length found necessary to abandon.

 Tedbury was then involved in a theft of a flock of sheep belonging to Edward Powell of Parramatta Road, Canterbury.
 Powell and some men tried to track down the thieves but they escaped, although some of the sheep were recovered.

 Death

 On 19 February 1810, Tedbury, in full view of witnesses, threw a spear at the sister of Edward Luttrell, in the garden of her house at Parramatta.
 Edward shot him in the upper lip and notwithstanding treatment the next day from the Assistant Surgeon at Hawkesbury, after at least some weeks he died of his wounds.
 Luttrell was charged with assault and acquitted on 10 March 1810, Tedbury being still alive at the time.
-Edward's brother Robert Burgess Luttrell was clubbed to death on 7 November the next year in a reprisal attack by Tedbury's fellow Darugs over his breaking of their spears and taking away of their women.
+Edward's brother Robert Burgess Luttrell was clubbed to death on 7 November the next year in a reprisal attack by Tedbury's fellow Darug over his breaking of their spears and taking away of their women.